noemile8240/Diabetes_Study-Analysis/README.md

 ### Glucose Thresholds Analysis

-- •	Glucose Levels and Diabetes Patients with glucose levels in the diabetic range (≥126 mg/dL) consistently had the highest diabetes rates, especially in older age groups.
+- Glucose Levels and Diabetes Patients with glucose levels in the diabetic range (≥126 mg/dL) consistently had the highest diabetes rates, especially in older age groups.
 Across all ages, glucose emerged as the most directly predictive metric of diabetes status.

-- Age amplifies glucose-based risk.
+- Among patients aged 70+ with glucose in the diabetic range, more than 57% had diabetes.
+Even within "normal" glucose ranges, risk increased steadily with age.
-- In the 90–110 range, diabetics make up over 14%.
+- Diabetic prevalence peaks in the 90–110 range, with diabetic patients making up over 14% of the group.

 ### Demographic Age